AIM3-RUC/Youmakeup_Baseline/step_ordering/SCDM_based/README.md

 # SCDM_based Model

 ## Introduction
 Since the correct order of step descriptions is corresponded to the video, temporally aligning each step description in the video can solve the step ordering task.
-Therefore, we formulate the core task as temporal activity localization vialanguage (TALL)
+Therefore, we formulate the core task as temporal activity localization via language (TALL)

 We adopt one of state-of-the-art models [Semantic Conditioned Dynamic Modulation (SCDM)](https://arxiv.org/abs/1910.14303) as our baseline model for the TALL task.
 The code is available in ```grounding/SCDM```.